Walk through the Wye Valley AONB

 Upstream Hike on the River Wye

-Next phase was a riverside walk upstream to Symonds Yat West, a pleasant and nearly flat walk.
+The next phase was a riverside walk upstream to Symonds Yat West, a pleasant and nearly flat walk.
 The hike took us through forests with plenty of wildflowers.
-We stopped halfway to get our feet wet in the river and cool down, with feet in the shallows.
+We stopped halfway to get our feet wet in the river and cool down, with our feet in the shallows.

 White water on the River Wye